 - Doug Pawson of End Homelessness St. John's provided an update to the group.
 He stated that EHSJ received \$979,000 from the Federal Government to extend shelter capacity.
 They are currently working with Eastern Health on identifying potential supports.
-The main focus of their efforts has been the need for shelter and medical support. - Home Connect was just launched with Sherwin Flight.
+The main focus of their efforts has been the need for shelter and medical support combined and the site they are using is the Comfort Inn. - Home Connect was just launched with Sherwin Flight.
 This is a landlord engagement project where landlords with one bedroom or bachelor vacancies shelter some of the homeless.
 The project has been in the works for about a year and a half and involves a landlord signing bonus that is applied towards the rent to hold the rental for the month of May.